haybgq/cis385/source/report-3/report3.rst

 ``PATH`` is an environment variable that sets/specifies directories where executable programs are stored.
-To determine which local directories are stored on ``PATH``, we can use the following command in Terminal:
+To determine which local directories are stored on ``PATH``, we can execute the following via command line:

 .. code-block:: Shell

-   # Mac/Linux
+   # MacOS/Linux
    echo $PATH

    # Windows
    echo %PATH%

-As long as the driver file is stored in a directory listed in path, the script will pick it up at execution.
+As long as the driver file is stored in a directory listed in ``PATH``, the script will pick it up at execution.
 Below is an example test case that runs with browser driver is stored in ``PATH``:

 .. literalinclude:: ../../tests/test_driver_in_path.py
    :linenos: